-This win dinner for me not only because it’s packed with flavor, but because there’s minimal cleanup too!
-You’ll cook the chicken and sauce in the same pan, then stir the noodles and chicken together in the sauce pan!
-So as far as pots and pans to cleanup you’ll just have one saucy pan to and the pasta pot!
+This is a dinner “win” for me not only because it’s packed with flavor, but because there’s minimal cleanup too!
+You’ll cook the chicken and sauce in the same pan, then stir the noodles and chicken.
+Pour everything into the casserole dish, then broil.
+Not quite a “one pot meal” since we have the casserole dish to deal with, but it’s close!

 So let’s talk about butterflying chicken.

-I butterfly chicken all the time, especially for recipes like this where you need thinner slices that will cook quickly and shred easily.
+I butterfly chicken breasts all the time, especially for recipes like this where you need thinner slices that will cook quickly and shred easily.
 This technique is essentially taking the chicken breast and slicing it sideways through the middle so that you can open the two sides like a book.
+Once the you “open” the chicken breast you can use your meat tenderizer to pound it to the thickness you want.

 Can’t get enough pesto?
 Check out some of my other pesto recipes here on the blog!